tankucc1no/stock-price-forecast/README.md

 This file contains two basic models.
 Multiple Linear Regression and Ridge Regression.
 By comparing the results produced by different models, you will be able to analyze the differences between different models.
 ## Multiple Linear Regression
-Predict stock prices using basic data.
+Predict stock prices using raw data.
 ## Ridge Regression
-Some modifications have been made to the basic data.
+Some modifications have been made to the raw data.
 Train the model with the newly generated data.